abraunegg/onedrive/docs/usage.md

 Sync with Microsoft OneDrive is complete
 ```

-However, if items failed to sync, the following will be displayed:
+If any items failed to sync, the following will be displayed:
 ```
 Sync with Microsoft OneDrive has completed, however there are items that failed to sync.
 ```